linneahuusko/abltools/README.md

+# abltools

-Python and bash scripts for postprocessing of ABL simulations in Nek5000
+Python and bash scripts for postprocessing of ABL simulations in Nek5000.

 *Linnea Huusko, 2024-03-08*